Brownsville Course Information

 NWCA - Certified Phlebotomy Technician (edu2.com)

-Exam information is for reference purposes only and is not included in the course fee.
+Certification exam information is for reference purposes only and exam fees are not included in the program cost.

 Albert Gonzalez (Edinburg)